-The Portfolio 'Quiet Update': How to Signal Career Growth Without Announcing a Job Change
+The Portfolio ''Quiet Update'': Signal Career Growth Without Job Hunting

 What is a "Quiet Update" and Why Does It Matter Now?

-• The Velocity of Skill Obsolescence: In tech, design, marketing, and beyond, skills can become outdated quickly.
-As discussed in our article on The 2026 Portfolio Velocity Gap, the speed at which you can document and showcase new competencies is becoming a career skill in itself.
+- Skill Decay: Tech and marketing skills can lose relevance fast.
+As we wrote in The 2026 Portfolio Velocity Gap, the speed at which you document new abilities is itself a career skill.

-By adopting this strategy, you move from being a reactive job seeker to a proactive career manager.
-Your portfolio becomes a strategic asset for continuous opportunity attraction, not just a tool for a single job hunt.
+Adopting this moves you from reactive job seeker to proactive career manager.
+Your portfolio becomes an asset for continuous opportunity, not a tool you only use when desperate.

 The Core Principles of Effective Quiet Updates